mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-submit-a-po.md

 ![](../../.gitbook/assets/How-to-submit-a-PO-1.PNG)

-A **Request a New Purchase Order** form will appear prompting you to fill out the primary information.
-The screenshot below highlights all the fields needed to be populated to successfully complete a submission.
+Fill in the primary information in the **Request a New Purchase Order** form.
+The screenshot below highlights all the required fields for successful submission.

 ![](../../.gitbook/assets/How-to-submit-a-PO-2.PNG)

 Mapping key to each field and purpose:

-1. **Vendor/Supplier:** the field is not a drop down list but a search bar.
+1. **Vendor/Supplier:** This is a search bar.
 The vendor name must match exactly for the vendor to appear available.
-Refer to Finding a Vendor on the steps to successfully locate a vendor.
+Refer to Finding a Vendor for steps detailing how to successfully locate a vendor.
       * **Add Vendor:** Only click this button if you have taken all previous steps to determine if your vendor exists as an active vendor in our repository.
 Refer to section Requesting a Vendor.
 2. **Payment terms:** Mattermost standard payment terms is Net 30.
 If your vendor accelerated payment terms like Net 15, Net 7, or due on receipt, this will require additional approval from Finance.
-You should reach out to procurement@mattermost.com or Finance Team Channel
+You should reach out to procurement@mattermost.com or in the Finance Team Channel.
-3. **Amount:** This field is intentionally grayed out as it will pull from the section PO Expenses further down screen window.
+3. **Amount:** This field is intentionally grayed out as it auto-fills based on the information in the PO Expenses section.
 4. **Start Date/End Date:** These are the dates for when the services will start and complete.
 For goods being delivered on a specific date, the start and end date should be the same.
 5. **Date/Receive By Date:** This is automatically populated based on today’s date.
 This may be changed, but is not recommended as this will account at the request date.
 The **Receive by** field is the date you would ideally like to PO to be approved.
 Note that we still maintain standard SLAs.
 If the request is urgent, we will do our best to accommodate but make no guarantees.
-If you are working with a new vendor on negotiations, it is advisable to bring the Procurement Team as early as possible to avoid any potential delays or missed dates.
+If you're working with a new vendor on negotiations, it's advisable to bring the Procurement team as early as possible to avoid any potential delays or missed dates.
 6. **Location:** This is the country that the vendor is physically providing services from.
 7. **Currency Code:** Represents the currency preferred by the vendor and what the vendor will invoice Mattermost.
-This should be defined in the contract
+This should be defined in the contract.
-8. **Department:** The department field is a drop down list that you can choose from.
+8. **Department:** This field is a drop down list.
 If you're completing a PO Request Form for yourself, it's generally assumed the spend will map to your department.
 If you're unsure what department you belong to, you can reference your department in BambooHR as seen in the screenshot below.
 If you're submitting a PO on behalf of someone else, it's advised to use their department in BambooHR.
-If you believe spend should be allocated to more than one department, make note of this in the Description/Notes section of the form.
+If you believe spend should be allocated to more than one department, make note of this in the **Description/Notes** section of the form.

 ![](../../.gitbook/assets/How-to-submit-a-PO-3.PNG)